 In the summer months when there is plenty of open dirt, chickens can easily make their own dust bath area.
 We sprinkle some DE (food grade) where the dust bath holes are.
-It’s easy to find them, they are the holes that are huge, easily fitting 2-3 chickens in at once.
+It’s easy to find them.
+They are huge holes, easily fitting 2-3 chickens in them at once.
 Our chickens will also go back to the same place time after time to dust bathe there.
 Sprinkling some DE in that area helps to keep lice at bay, and helps to get rid of them if they are infested.
 See more on that here.

 So, how do you make a dust bath area in the winter?
 What will help the chickens stay healthy and happy when the ground is covered with snow and ice?

 Simple.
-A broken up kiddie pool.
+A broken or old kiddie pool.
 We use broken ones that once served as pools for our ducks.
 This helps to recycle what we have, keeping our garbage down as well as keeping all our flocks happy.

 Place the kiddie pool in an area where snow, rain, or water will not be able to get to it.
 Or at least not much.
-Our “barn” isn’t super water tight on the inside, but it works.
+Our “barn” isn’t very water tight on the inside, but it works.
 We put the kiddie pool close to where the chickens roost and where their food is for easy access.

 Add 3-4 shovels of loose dirt.
-Sandy, loamy dirt seems to work best for us, as that doesn’t get packed down as quickly.
+Sandy, loamy dirt seems to work best for us, as it doesn’t get packed down as quickly.
 We also add some dry leaves between each dirt layer.
 This helps to keep the dirt aerated.

 Add a generous sprinkling of DE (find it here from my affiliate partner) on top of the dirt, and watch your chickens clamor for their new “spa” area!